manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/recent-updates.md

 #### Reading

-- **Distributed systems for fun and profit**: I recently read this (free and open source) [eBook](http://book.mixu.net/distsys/) on distributed systems.
-It is authored by a fellow engineer in the industry.
-I think this eBook, while slightly dated, outlines some of the core conceptual aspects of distributed systems in a very concise form, that other literature has done so or expanded upon in forms many times larger.
+- **Production-Ready Microservices**: I recently read the book, [Production-Ready Microservices](http://shop.oreilly.com/product/0636920053675.do).
+This book has some good pointers on what it takes to run "operations for live services".
+It is authored by an ex-Uber employee.
+Chapters 5 and 6 are specially relevant to Operations.
+Even if things like Service Operations is not the focus, it still makes for an interesting read from a Distributed Systems perspective, specifically what it takes to run a distributed systems service in production.

 #### Work